JonasBarros1998/automate-dashboards/README.md

     aws iam create-open-id-connect-provider --url "https://token.actions.githubusercontent.com" --client-id-list "sts.amazonaws.com"
     ```

-2. Copy the content below and save a json file the content below to your local computer with file name `policyForGithubAction.json`
+2. Copy the content below and save a json file to your local computer with the name `policyForGithubAction.json`

     ```json
       {